pagebolt/pagebolt_docs/README.md

 Create a database (the default username, password and dbname is 'pagebolt').

-Import the included database file (**pagebolt-db.sql**) located in the 'pagebolt-sql' folder.
+Import the included database file (**pagebolt-db.sql**) located in the **'pagebolt-sql'** folder.

 **IMPORTANT:** Be sure to take note of database username and password.

 Step 3: Upload Files
 ---------------

 The Pagekit installation files are located in the **'pagebolt-files'** folder.
-It is necessary to apply the recommended file permissions and server instructions via Pagekit's website here - http://www.pagekit.com/docs/troubleshooting
+It is necessary to apply the recommended file permissions and server parameters via Pagekit's website here - http://www.pagekit.com/docs/troubleshooting

 Step 4: Edit Config
 ---------------

-Pagekit's configuration is stored in config.php in the Pagekit root folder (**pagebolt-files**).
+Pagekit's configuration options are stored inside the config.php file, which is located in the Pagekit root folder (**pagebolt-files**).
 Here you will find the database credentials.
 Replace DBNAME, USERNAME and PASSWORD accordingly.

 ```php
 'database' => [